DavidCGranger/Dell-Precision-7520-Legacy-macOS/README.md

 You should also put in your ethernet adapter's MAC address into the ROM section.

+##Nvidia Drivers
+To install Nvidia Drivers, you need to visit https://www.tonymacx86.com/nvidia-drivers/ on your Browser and download the latest version and simply install it and restart.
+If you haven't already disabled switchable graphics, you need to do it now.

 ## Credits

 * [acidanthera](https://github.com/acidanthera) (for OpenCore and the kexts)